willianathompson/configure-ad/README.md

 </p>
 <p>
 Install the Domain Controller (DC) role and complete the configuration.
-After the server restarts, the Domain Admin credentials are set up successfully.
+After the server restarts, the Domain credentials are set up successfully.
 </p>
 <p>